JohnnyXavier/johnnyxavier.github.io/_posts/database/2018-11-30-postgres-nosql-2.md

 enters [MongoDB](https://www.mongodb.com/)... this db, a document store, could handle the above json in a way that each field has a meaning and could be queried as if it was a column from the traditional approach.
 Others, as [Amazon's DynamoDB](https://aws.amazon.com/dynamodb/) work similarly, but for now the one to beat is still mongo.

 the above json is a single field with meaning and queryable in mongo.
-Mongo offers a flexibility that the traditional schema could not.
+Mongo offers a flexibility that the traditional schema can not.
 If you do additions or modifications to the json you store, mongo cannot care less.
 It will keep working fine, and now maintenance and breaking changes are reduced considerably.

 the key word here is -***reduced***- as maintenance effort will not disappear.
 If you drive any approach to the limit or you choose the wrong tool for the given job, they will all offer the poorest performance possible.<br>